 - In addition to passing the

 knowledge test about the regulations and requirements, you must meet licensing requirements to get this endorsement.
-The Wisconsin Commercial Driver's Manual will provide everything you need to know to pass the knowledge test and is available at
+The Wisconsin Commercial Driver's Manual will provide everything you need to know to pass the knowledge test.

 Fingerprinting and background check are also required.